-- Data protection: Data stored in the cloud remains intact even in the event the unexpected happens – for example, weather incidents or malware on your network.
+- Data protection: Data stored in the cloud remains intact even if the unexpected happens – for example, weather incidents or malware on your network.

-- Flexibility: Some asset/inventory management products limit the kinds of data fields users may enter.
+- Flexibility: Some asset/inventory management products limit the data fields users may enter.
 Customizable cloud-based systems provide the customization and flexibility every organization needs to meet its unique demands.

 - Scalability: Not every asset management software product will accommodate your organization as it grows.
 Cloud-based software, however, is completely scalable and designed to grow with you.

 - Integrations: Some cloud-based software products facilitate easy system integration and give you complete visibility into your fixed assets and inventory, so you keep your operations running smoothly.

 Remote asset management is the wave of the future in the IT industry.
 According to research firm Markets and Markets, “The remote asset management market size is projected to grow from USD $16.5 billion in 2020 to $32.6 billion by 2025, at a Compound Annual Growth Rate (CAGR) of 14.6 percent during the forecast period.”

 While asset management systems are designed to help companies and organizations cut costs, not every system offers equal benefits.
 Freeware asset management software may appear attractive at first glance, but it may present unwanted issues for your organization.
 In many cases, freeware asset management software is a free version of a previous software program.
 Using outdated software can be more trouble than it's worth.
 Freeware is often also limited in terms of the level of customization available.
 What you get is what you get.

 Your best bet is to find a cloud-based asset management system with robust features, scalability, flexibility and customization, and an intuitive interface.
 The great news is that you can get all of those items on your wish list at a cost-effective price point.

 With Asset Panda's free Android and iOS apps that sync with the cloud, you can access such data as check-in/check-out, maintenance and repair schedules, and history.
 You can pinpoint an asset's last scanned location, who should have it, and its complete history within seconds.